Search the Handbook

 Personal contribution is 5.5 percent--matched by University with 8.5 percent.
 How the 14 percent total contribution is distributed within the retirement program, is the employee's decision.

 Two (2) companies are available for participation; however, the employee is limited to participation with one (1) company at a time.
 The employee may change companies once each calendar year.
-The company names are: 1) ING, and 2) TIAA-CREF.
+The company names are: 1) TIAA-CREF and 2) Voya Financial.

 Voluntary tax-sheltered options are available from the same company elected for the basic retirement program or 6 other life insurance companies licensed to sell in the state of Kansas.